amitrai12018/amitrai12018.github.io/_posts/2025-06-07-grpo-explained.md

 * Always non-negative
 * Equals zero when both policies are identical
-* Computable from a single sampled response
+* Computable from a single sampled output
 * Unbiased with respect to the true KL divergence

-> The KL term acts like a safety rail that prevents the model from drifting too far from the reference policy.
+> The KL term acts like a safety rail that prevents the policy from drifting too far away from the reference model.
 > {: .prompt-info }

 ---